the1lab/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

 [limit]: Cat.Diagram.Limit.Base.html

-We define colimits in a similar way to limits; the only difference being that we define a colimits of a diagram $F$ as [left kan extensions] instead of [right kan extensions].
+We define colimits in a similar way to limits; the only difference being that we define a colimits of a diagram $F$ as left [kan extensions] instead of right [kan extensions].
 This gives us the expected "mapping out" universal property, as opposed to the "mapping in" property associated to limits.

-[left kan extension]: Cat.Functor.Kan.Left.html
-[right kan extension]: Cat.Functor.Kan.Right.html
+[kan extensions]: Cat.Functor.Kan.Base.html

 Note that approach to colimits is not what normally presented in introductory material.
 Instead, most books opt to define colimits